ebird/ebirdst/docs/articles/status.md

 - `continent_pop_percent`: the proportion of the seasonal modeled population for the continent within the region.
 The `continent_name` column identifies the continent that the region falls within.
-Note that Yellow-bellied Sapsucker only occurs in North American so the total and continental proportions are identical.
+Note that Yellow-bellied Sapsucker only occurs in North America so the total and continental proportions are identical.
-- `max_week`: the week of the year with the highest proportion of the modeled population falling within the region.
-- `max_week_percent_pop`: the proportion of the modeled population within the region in `max_week`, i.e. the maximum weekly value.
 - `range_occupied_percent`: the proportion of the region occupied by the species during the given season.
 - `range_total_percent`: the proportion of the species seasonal range falling within the region.
 - `range_days_occupation`: number of days of the season that the region was occupied by this species.
+- `max_week`: the week of the year with the highest proportion of the modeled population falling within the region.
+- `max_week_percent_pop`: the proportion of the modeled population within the region in `max_week`, i.e. the maximum weekly value.

 ### Regional statistics for all species